smithp1992/react-starter-kit/README.md

 [redux-thunk](https://github.com/reduxjs/redux-thunk) middleware for synchronous actions and [redux-logger](https://github.com/evgenyrodionov/redux-logger) to view redux states from the console window.
 - **[Node-Sass](https://github.com/sass/node-sass):** This allows for scss files to be loaded with Parcel.
-- **[React-Router-Dom](https://reacttraining.com/react-router/web/guides/philosophy):** Router uses for entire
+- **[React-Router-Dom](https://reacttraining.com/react-router/web/guides/philosophy):** Router for entire application.
-application.
 This can be configured from the App.js file.
-- **[Parcel-Bundler](https://parceljs.org/getting_started.html):** The simplest way to bundle, configure, and spin up a server without massive javascript compilers like Webpack, Browserify, and Gulp.
+- **[Parcel-Bundler](https://parceljs.org/getting_started.html):** The simplest way to bundle, configure, and spin up a server without massive javascript bundlers like Webpack, Browserify, and Gulp.

 ## To Start
 All bundled files will be added to the 'dist' folder.
 When releasing for production, you must change the path names for